medplum/cdc-medmorph/pathologyFormExamples/README.md

    a.
 Transaction Bundles produced by EHRs
    b.
 Message Bundle samples designed for transmission to the CDC FHIR Server

+## FHIR ShortHand
+the examples generated are created using [FHIR Short Hand](https://fshschool.org/) and can be regenerating using [sushi](https://fshschool.org/docs/sushi/installation/) the generated bundles can be found in the fsh-generated folder.
+The fsh files can be found in input/fsh.

 ## CAP electronic Cancer Protocols

 The following are examples of [CAP Protocols](https://www.cap.org/protocols-and-guidelines/electronic-cancer-protocols).
 The output of the protocols is [IG](https://build.fhir.org/ig/HL7/ihe-sdc-ecc-on-fhir/)